austindkoenig/Noise-Analysis/ANLT234-01_2019F-A04--KOENIG_AUSTIN.md

 For instance, both humans and birds of paradise<sup>2</sup> are agents according to our definition.
 On the island of New Guinea, these agents are in conflict.
 People are destroying the birds' natural habitats in order to harvest and grow resources, thereby threatening the existence of these beautiful creatures [1].
 Humans are concerned with their local environment which requires their possession of crops and building materials whereas birds of paradise are concerned with the survival of their local environment.
 There is a great amount of noise stemming from these disjoint local environments, culminating in the potential destruction of a species.

 For reasons like this, it is important to combat noise to the fullest of our abilities.
 As stated above, noise is caused by a disparity between the perspectives of interacting agents.
 Later in this post, we will discuss an experiment comparing a few different machine learning models and their abilities to find the signal in the noise.
-First, we will see how the data was generated and then describe the models which were tested.
-Finally, we will go over the results of the experiment.
+First, we will see how the data was generated and then briefly describe the models which were tested.
+Finally, we will discuss the results of the experiment.

 <sup>1</sup> This usage of the term *model* is different than the common usage in machine learning.
 Here, it refers to a general description outlining the components of the environment and how they all work.